DOCUMENTATION - LASER #

 1.6.1 Incorrect Color #

-If the color you’ve chosen isn’t in the “MATLAB” color range, you’ll receive an error message on that path when converting to .ngc with Magic Laser.
+If the color you’ve chosen isn’t in the “Laser” color range, you’ll receive an error message on that path when converting to .ngc with Magic Laser.

 To display warnings: